alierkanimrek/rplexusdocs/_pages/getting-started.md

 ---

 ### Overview
 Rplexus is based on a very simple philosophy.
+You can create your client easy 5 steps below.

 Rplexus is a central server between devices.
 In Rplexus terminology, each client is called Node and they connect to the server with a client software.
 So multiple client software can run on one device.